bucket-xv/3dgs-avatar/README.md

 3. Prepare the SMPL model.
 You can still get them following the instructions in https://github.com/mikeqzy/3dgs-avatar-release.
 Assume you are TA, you can direcly visit PKU netdisk(https://disk.pku.edu.cn/link/AAC3920ABDCC284795844765B760EDB240) for simplicity.
 Put `body_model` under current directory.

-4. Preprocess ZJU-Mocap dataset.You can still get them following the instructions in https://github.com/mikeqzy/3dgs-avatar-release.
+4. Preprocess ZJU-Mocap dataset.
+You can get them following the instructions in https://github.com/mikeqzy/3dgs-avatar-release.
+The processed data (24G) is too large to be pulled from remote and put to PKU Netdisk.
+We may try to upload it to PKU netdisk, but if not, please consult the above link.
 Put `data` under `../..`.

 ## Usage